 7 Ways to Enjoy the National Cherry Blossom Festival

 Washington, D.C. welcomes the arrival of spring with the National Cherry Blossom Festival, a tradition that showcases the beautiful gift of 3,000 cherry trees that the city of Tokyo gave to our nation’s capital in 1912.
-The annual three-week, city-wide event features more than 200 international cultural performances and more than 90 other special events.
+The annual multi-week, city-wide event features more than 200 international cultural performances and more than 90 other special events.
 From arts and exhibits to cuisine and sports, there is something for everyone to enjoy!

 The blossoming cherry trees symbolize the arrival of spring and brighten the area surrounding the Jefferson Memorial on the Tidal Basin with their vibrant pale pink and white flowers.
 The National Cherry Blossom Festival kicks off the busy tourist season in Washington, D.C. and includes many special activities near the monuments and the museums on the National Mall.

 If you are visiting from out of town, it is a good idea to make hotel reservations as early as possible.
 This Guide to Washington, D.C.
 Hotels provides advice on places to stay.

 Getting to the Cherry Blossom Festival